 Atticus is the name of this place and I’ll admit that I don’t go there for the books.
 I go for the black bean soup.

 And the bread but that’s another story for another time.

-For years I’ve been planning to replicating this smoky black bean soup at home and after a few close attempts, I finally nailed it.
+For years I’ve been planning to replicating their smoky black bean soup recipe at home and after a few close attempts, I finally nailed it.

 The key, which I remembered upon a recent bowl at lunch, was that the soup Atticus serves is not vegetarian; it’s made with a base of sauteéd bacon.

 And let me tell you, the bacon makes aaaall the difference here!

 That smoky bacon boosts the flavor of the cumin and it’s the key to bringing the whole soup together.

 My recipe for black bean soup is a very basic one and now that I’ve got it down pat, I can start obsessing about replicating Atticus’ ciabatta rolls.
 Mmmm…

 - 4 oz thick-cut bacon, sliced into ¼-inch pieces